Tobacco Control: Feeble, Duplicitous, and Futile

 So that’s all right then?
 Well, it isn’t all right.
 It’s downright dishonest.
 Note that their acknowledgement of harm is diluted by calling it ‘societal harm’.
 No mention of the billion deaths this century to which PMI’s poisonous products will contribute.
-They merely proffer their smoke-free products as if they’re the answer to the harm caused their ordinary products – by which they presumably mean cigarettes.
+They merely proffer their smoke-free products as if they’re the answer to the harm caused by their ordinary products – by which they presumably mean cigarettes.
 And their vision for a smoke-free future is not a future without tobacco, but one where, at some unspecified time hence, their cigarettes will be replaced with a product where tobacco is merely heated instead of being burned.
 A safer cigarette!
-These are already available – PMI calls them iQOS or IQOS.
-So what are they waiting for?
+These are already available – PMI calls them IQOS – so what are they waiting for?
 Why don’t they stop making ordinary cigarettes right now?

 Let’s press on through Tobacco Control to a research paper from New Zealand: Achieving the tobacco endgame: evidence on the hardening hypothesis…

-I won’t bore my readers by quoting the title in full, but the intriguing neologism ‘endgame’ – which I suppose in this context means the happy state where nobody smokes anymore – appears nowhere but in the title, and by ‘hardening hypothesis’ they are referring to so-called hardcore smokers who are ‘more addicted and less able or less motivated to quit.’
-All clear?
+In the body of the text it appears that by the word ‘endgame’ they mean the happy state where nobody smokes anymore, and by the expression ‘hardening hypothesis’ they are referring to so-called hard core smokers who are ‘more addicted and less able or less motivated to quit.’

-I have already commented on the illogicality of degrees of addiction, but what do they mean by less able or less motivated to quit?
-Degrees of quitting ability or of motivation to quit are, likewise, nonsensical.
+I have already commented on the illogical concept of degrees of addiction, but what do they mean by less able or less motivated to quit?
+Degrees of quitting ability or of motivation to quit are, likewise, nonsensical, because you either have the ability and motivation to quit, or you don’t.
 Nonetheless, motivation is assessed by the number ‘quit attempts’ a smoker may make in a year, an attempt being arbitrarily defined as an occasion on which a smoker has refrained from smoking for at least twenty-four hours.